Who Wants to Be a Millionaire?: Video game adaptations

 The UK Millionaire saw five video game adaptations for personal computers and Sony's PlayStation and Sega's Dreamcast consoles, as well as Nintendo's Game Boy Advance, produced by Hothouse Creations and Eidos Interactive.

-Between 1999 and 2001, Jellyvision produced five games based on the US network version for PCs and the PlayStation, all of them featuring Philbin's likeness and voice.
+Between 1999 and 2001, Jellyvision (the predecessor to Jackbox Games) produced five games based on the US network version for PCs and the PlayStation, all of them featuring Philbin's likeness and voice.
 The first of these adaptations – Who Wants to Be a Millionaire – was published by Disney Interactive, while the later four were published by Buena Vista Interactive which had just been spun off from DI when it reestablished itself in attempts to diversify its portfolio.
 Of the five games, three featured general trivia questions, one was sports-themed, and another was a "Kids Edition" featuring easier questions.
 Eurocom ported the game to the Game Boy Color for the second edition.

 Two additional US Millionaire games were released by Ludia in conjunction with Ubisoft in 2010 and 2011; the first of these was a game for Nintendo's Wii console and DS handheld system, as well as a PlayStation 3 port of the Wii version, based on the 2008–2010 clock format, with the Wii version offered on the show as a consolation prize to audience contestants during the 2010–2011 season.
 The second, for Microsoft's Xbox 360, was based on the "shuffle format" and was offered as a consolation prize during the next season (2011–2012).

 Ludia also made a Facebook game based on Millionaire available to players in North America from 2011 to 2016.
 This game featured an altered version of the "shuffle format", condensing the number of questions to twelve – eight in round one and four in round two.
 Contestants competed against eight other Millionaire fans in round one, with the top three playing round two alone.
 There was no "final answer" rule; the contestant's responses were automatically locked in.
 Answering a question correctly earned a contestant the value of that question, multiplied by the number of people who responded incorrectly.
 Contestants were allowed to use two of their Facebook friends as "Jump the Question" lifelines in round one, and to use the "Ask the Audience" lifeline in round two to invite up to 50 such friends of theirs to answer a question for a portion of the prize money of the current question.

 On 29 October 2020, Microids published a video game under the same name and released it on Steam, PlayStation 4, Xbox One and Nintendo Switch.